 Save the Tiffany Ornamental Windows for the Next 100 Years

-In 2020, we were one of 16 churches out of more than 150 applicants to receive a national grant from The National Fund for Sacred Places (NFSP).
-We are eligible to receive fundraising training and a $250,000 matching grant because we demonstrated both the pressing need to conserve the Tiffany ornamental windows in a nationally significant building and the essential role of the building as an hub for the larger community.
+We are one of 16 churches out of more than 150 applicants to receive a national grant from the National Fund for Sacred Places (NFSP), a program of Partners for Sacred Places in collaboration with the National Trust for Historic Preservation.
+Through their generosity, we will receive fundraising training and a $250,000 matching grant to conserve the Tiffany ornamental windows.

 Who else besides the congregation are we soliciting from?

-We are reaching out to the huge diaspora of the congregation as well as foundations, individual donors from outside of the church, and the broader Boston community who cares about our mission and historic preservation.
+We will reach out to the wide diaspora of the congregation as well as foundations, individual donors from outside of the church, and the broader Boston community who care about our mission and historic preservation.

-Could we simply take these windows out and replace them with something less expensive?
+Why can't we take these windows out and replace them with something less expensive?

-No. The Back Bay Architectural Commission (BBAC) guidelines state: “Original window, material shall be retained whenever possible; if it is beyond repair, the existing openings, sash, glass, lintels, sills. shutter hardware, frames, surrounds, and all other details shall be duplicated in the same configuration, dimensions. style, and material as existing.
-Retention of original historic material such as curved, leaded, or stained glass is mandatory.”
-Additionally, our Historic National Landmark status requires that we maintain the historic integrity of the interior of the sanctuary.
+Our National Historic Landmark status requires that we maintain the historic integrity of the interior of the sanctuary.
 We received this prestigious designation because of the integrity and unity of the Tiffany interior and the clerestory windows that are integral to the design.
-We need the Landmark status for funding in the future.
+The Landmark status protects the beauty of the interior and gives us important and unique opportunities for funding in the future.

 The Church and its History